A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: Additional considerations

 \subsection{Trusted builders}

-In L2 and L3 (\S\ref{sec:transparency-level-2} and \S\ref{sec:transparency-level-3}), the certifiers are responsible for building the binary to ensure the binary they issue a certificate for is generated from the source code they have reviewed.
-Alternatively, a \textit{trusted builder}, a dedicated tool for building binaries, can take on this task.
+In L2 and L3 (\S\ref{sec:transparency-level-2} and \S\ref{sec:transparency-level-3}), the certifiers are responsible for building the binary to ensure the binary they certify matches the reviewed source code.
+This task can also be delegated to a trusted builder, a specialised tool for building binaries.
 Using a trusted builder presents an important tradeoff: the certifiers are relieved from the responsibility of building the binary themselves, but they need to trust the builder.
-Despite this tradeoff, a trusted builder can be helpful especially in L3, where community reviewers may lack resources.
-Moreover, using a trusted builder removes the requirement for the source code to be reproducibly buildable, which can be a difficult task for the code owner to achieve and maintain.
-However, ideally, the source code should still be reproducibly buildable to allow independent verification.
+Despite this tradeoff, a trusted builder can be particularly useful L3, where community reviewers may lack resources.
+Using a trusted builder also eliminates the need for reproducibly buildable source code, simplifying a challenging task for code owners.
+However, ideally, source code should still support reproducible builds for independent verification.

-A key difference with using a builder is that for each build, the trusted builder should generate a \textit{signed} provenance statement and post it on a transparency log.
-This statement is a verifiable and attributable claim that the binary was built honestly on a trusted, uncompromised platform, allowing the certifiers to gain insight into the build environment.
-This is especially important since the code does not have to be reproducibly buildable, and the certifiers might not be able to build the binary themselves to compare it with the binary that the trusted builder produced.
+When a trusted builder is used, it must generate a \textit{signed} provenance statement for each build and post it on a transparency log.
+This statement confirms the binary was built on a secure platform and provides certifiers with verifiable insight into the build environment.
+This is especially important since the certifiers might not be able to build the binary themselves to compare it with the binary that the trusted builder produced.